 The strengths of the Lubelskie voivodeship are: qualified staff, significant academic capital, and research facilities.
 The voivodeship’s capital, Lublin, is the largest and most dynamically growing academic centre on the eastern side of the Vistula river, and it plays the role of an important centre offering high quality university education on the map of Poland.

-In the academic year 2015/2016 18 schools of higher education (8 public and 10 private institutions) based in the Lubelskie voivodeship gathered 77,562 students (one of the highest numbers in Poland).
+In the academic year 2017/2018 17 schools of higher education (8 public and 9 private institutions) based in the Lubelskie voivodeship gathered 71,600 students.

 These institutions include:

 • John Paul II Catholic University of Lublin

 • University of Life Sciences in Lublin

 • Medical University of Lublin (one out of nine in the country)